-The construction industry relies on a readily available supply of aggregates to allow essential new development to be built.
+- 258. The construction industry relies on a readily available supply of aggregates to allow essential new development to be built.
 Without such a supply, development would stall and economic growth and renewal would be undermined.
-The LDP aims to support the extraction of construction aggregates where this is required to meet a need a Construction aggregates are defined in the LDP as:
+The LDP aims to support the extraction of construction aggregates where this is required to meet a need and where significant adverse impacts on the environment and local communities are minimised. - 259.
+Construction aggregates are defined in the LDP as: